gigiogomes/Bellabet-Capstone-Project-Google-Data-Analytics/README.md

 # Bellabet-Capstone-Project-Google-Data-Analytics

-Capstone project as the final assesment to Google Data Analytics Certificate, issued by coursera.org
+Capstone project as the final assessment to Google Data Analytics Certificate, issued by coursera.org